 - Geo-environmental and mining environmental engineering

 Upon graduation, you will receive a Bachelor of Applied Science (BASc) degree in Environmental Engineering.
-The program is designed to meet accreditation criteria of the Canadian Engineering Accreditation Board and the Association of Professional Engineers and Geoscientists of British Columbia.
-Graduates will be eligible for registration as Professional Engineers (P.Eng.) and have access to great career opportunities.
+The program is designed to meet the accreditation criteria of the Canadian Engineering Accreditation Board and the Association of Professional Engineers and Geoscientists of British Columbia.
+Graduates will be eligible for registration as Professional Engineers (P.Eng.).